Roblox/creator-docs/content/en-us/characters/pathfinding.md

 local player = Players.LocalPlayer
 local character = player.Character
+local humanoidRootPart = character:FindFirstChild("HumanoidRootPart")
 local humanoid = character:WaitForChild("Humanoid")

 local TEST_DESTINATION = Vector3.new(100, 0, 100)
+local ZERO_VECTOR3 = Vector3.new(0, 0, 0)

 local waypoints
 local nextWaypointIndex
+local reached

 local reachedConnection
 local blockedConnection

+local currentWaypointPlaneNormal = ZERO_VECTOR3
+local currentWaypointPlaneDistance = 0

 local function followPath(destination)
     -- Compute the path
     local success, errorMessage = pcall(function()
         path:ComputeAsync(character.PrimaryPart.Position, destination)
     end)

     if success and path.Status == Enum.PathStatus.Success then
         -- Get the path waypoints
         waypoints = path:GetWaypoints()

         -- Detect if path becomes blocked
         blockedConnection = path.Blocked:Connect(function(blockedWaypointIndex)
             -- Check if the obstacle is further down the path if blockedWaypointIndex >= nextWaypointIndex then
                 -- Stop detecting path blockage until path is re-computed blockedConnection:Disconnect()
                 -- Call function to re-compute new path followPath(destination)
             end
         end)

         -- Detect when movement to next waypoint is complete if not reachedConnection then
-			reachedConnection = humanoid.MoveToFinished:Connect(function(reached)
+            reachedConnection = RunService.RenderStepped:Connect(function()
+                local currentHumanoidPosition = humanoidRootPart.Position
+                local currentHumanoidVelocity = humanoidRootPart.Velocity

+                -- Check we do have a plane, if not, we consider the waypoint reached if currentWaypointPlaneNormal ~= ZERO_VECTOR3 then
+                    -- Compute distance of Humanoid from destination plane local dist = currentWaypointPlaneNormal:Dot(currentHumanoidPosition) - currentWaypointPlaneDistance
+                    -- Compute the component of the Humanoid velocity that is towards the plane local velocity = -currentWaypointPlaneNormal:Dot(currentHumanoidVelocity)
+                    -- Compute the threshold from the destination plane based on Humanoid velocity local threshold = math.max(1.0, 0.0625 * velocity) -- If we are less then threshold in front of the plane (between 0 and threshold) or if we are behing the plane (less then 0), we consider we reached it reached = dist < threshold
+                else
+                    reached = true
+                    currentWaypointPlaneNormal = ZERO_VECTOR3
+                    currentWaypointPlaneDistance = 0
+                end

+                if reached and nextWaypointIndex < #waypoints then currentWaypointPlaneNormal = (waypoints[nextWaypointIndex].Position - waypoints[nextWaypointIndex + 1].Position).Unit
+                    currentWaypointPlaneDistance = currentWaypointPlaneNormal:Dot(waypoints[nextWaypointIndex + 1].Position)
-				if reached and nextWaypointIndex < #waypoints then -- Increase waypoint index and move to next waypoint nextWaypointIndex += 1
+                    -- Increase waypoint index and move to next waypoint nextWaypointIndex += 1
                     humanoid:MoveTo(waypoints[nextWaypointIndex].Position)
                 else
                     reachedConnection:Disconnect()
                     blockedConnection:Disconnect()
                 end
             end)
         end

         -- Initially move to second waypoint (first waypoint is path start; skip it) nextWaypointIndex = 2
         humanoid:MoveTo(waypoints[nextWaypointIndex].Position)
     else
         warn("Path not computed!", errorMessage)
     end
 end

 followPath(TEST_DESTINATION)